Coronavirus (COVID-19) Update: Daily Roundup | 15.07.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWall Street legt letztlich zu -- ATX rettet Plus aus dem Handel -- DAX verlustreich -- Märkte in Fernost schließen in Rot
+Börse aktuell - Live TickerDow schließt mit grünen Vorzeichen -- ATX geht mit Gewinnen aus dem Handel -- DAX scheitert knapp an 13.000er-Marke -- Börsen in Fernost letztlich uneinheitlich

-Der heimische Markt konnte behauptet in den Feierabend gehen.
-Der deutsche Leitindex war am zweiten Handelstag der Woche von Verlusten geprägt.
-Der Dow Jones tendierte höher.
-Am Dienstag verließ die Anleger in Asien der Mut.
+Der US-amerikanische Dow Jones konnte am Mittwoch weiter anziehen.
+Der ATX bewegte sich auf grünem Terrain.
+Auch der deutsche Leitindex lag im Plus.
+Die Märkte in Fernost präsentierten sich zur Wochenmitte ohne gemeinsame Richtung.